 More frequent visits to the glassmaldug plants of Illinois to search for violations of the child abor law are to be made by tho state factory inspectors.
 Chief Inspector Davies said yesterday he believed several deputies soon would be avuilable for the state factory inspectors.
-Chief Inspector Davies said yesterday he believed several deputies soon would be avuilable for the state factory for several months.
+Chief Inspector Davies said yesterday he believed several deputies soon would be avuilable for the state factory forseveral months.
 This plan appealed to Davies as being file flarriet M. Van der Vaart, Miss Jane Ad-dams, Dr. Cornelia H. De Hey, and Miss Anna Nicholes, at Hull house.
 Mirs.
-Van der Vant told of the discoveries she had made of the manufacturers' schemes for dodging the appointment of a resident inspector, who should be an expert in the Jin.
-"I had hoped," said Mrs. Van der Vaart, "6 of Mid hat the Jaw was being fathfully big for.
-I hearned that violations were fre-vers offeders and he cowners labored hards to revent the complete the reform fla-bors of the manufacturers' she have been work-ing for.
-I hearned that violations were fre-vers offeders and the cowners have been the vorst offeders and the cowners the been the working for.
-I hearned that violations were fre-vers offeders and the cowners have been to work to revent the encetter of the law." " It is impossible to complete the reform fla-bor of the manufacturers are completed in the factor working in the factories.
-There have been prosecutions and the boast."
+Van der Vant told of the discoveries she had made of the manufacturers' sciemes for dodging the appointment of a resident inspector, who be autout be an expert in the Jie.
+Best of Finding Violations.
+"I had hoped," said Mirs.
+Van der Vaart, "50 ford hat the law was being faithfully big for.
+I hearned that violations were fre-vers offeders and he cowners labored hard-ted for manufacturers' sciemes for dodging for the manufacturers' sciemes for dods and should be an expert in the Jie.
+"I had hoped," said Mirs.
+Van der Vaart, "50 foot data the law was being faithfully big for.
+I hearned that violations were fre-vers offeders and the cowners labored hard-ted for the sciencers in the beart.
+"I had noped," scieled Davies, "Auch has been done.
+Fewer ethildren than ever befors working in the factories.
+There have been prosecutions and the osast."
 Davies Explains His Tark.
-Davies the me went hot dicialls of the bushbeen prosecutions and convictions and the manufacturers are coming nearer to living up to the law than in the mat."
+Davies them wen tho dictalls of the bushbeen prosecutions and convictions and the manufacturers are coming nearer to living up to the law than in the mat."
 Davies Explains His Tank.
 Davies then went into details of the business of his office, showing that there are explained the submetrice of the submet hadne schulient.
 The which thinks with their hubbands and their minds changed."
 Shows Conditions Are Improved.
 The official report for the year 1505 of Mrs. Kelley, whose administration of the state inspectors office was championed at Hull house, shows that she made around 6,600 lu-spections in forty-eight cities.
 There were bits convictions against 1,300 for 1004.
 In a letter she told of her chorts to conforce the law against one glass company and of her failure.
 She wrold that the concern employed 1,500 persons, of whom one-third were chil-dren.
 Of the latter, 200 were boys under 14 years of a.
 She said it was impossible to do anything with the management, and that she could not get a conviction.
 The plant loday gives work to 3,500 persons, af whom innety-four are children.
 Mrs. Kelley reported that no altempt was made by the officials of the company to keep records of juventie em-ployes. eompany ployés.